Shiner-2/Big-Homework-OOP/README.md

 This application is designed to help learning English.
 It's written in Java using Javafx library.
 This application only have one type of dictionary: English-Vietnamese.
 Data are stored in anhviet109K.txt

 ## Installation
+1. Install JavaFx library and at least JDK21
-1. Clone the project from the repository.
+2. Clone the project from the repository.
-2. Open the project in the IDE.
+3. Open the project in the IDE.
-3. Run the project.
+4. Run the project.
-4. If you want to change the data, you can change the E_V.txt and V_E.txt files.
+5. If you want to change the data, you can change the dictionary.txt.

 ## Usage
 1. Choose Dictionary button to open Dictionary